will-ball/starter-academic/content/post/COP26, Climate and Health/index.md

 tags:
 - Climate
 - COP26
-draft: false
 ---

 I'm a Registered Nurse and a Population Health researcher.
 I'm also very concerned about climate change and the challenges it poses to us as a global community.
-One of my big motivations for attending COP26 was exploring the relationship between climate change and health.
+One of my big motivations for attending COP26 was exploring the relationship between climate change and health, as well as the similarities between the two issues.

 **Health is not a priority**